kr-matthews/minesweeper/README.md

 There is a timer, and high-scores are tracked using localStorage.

-### Possible future additions

-Add a "?" state to cells, in addition to flagged.

-Marking cells with too many adjacent flags.
+Optional features: highlighting cells with too many adjacent flags, and cycling through a "?" in addition to a flag on right-clicks.

 ### Flaws